Welcome to The Templeton Honors College!

 • Our Undergraduate General Education Program, and

-• Our Master of Arts in Teaching (MAT) for classical school educators.
+• Our Master of Arts in Teaching (MAT) for classical school educators and leaders.

 You can learn about The Templeton Honors College through our website, but I would encourage you to visit Templeton Hall on our beautiful campus, sit in on a class, and meet the scholars and students who make this a truly exceptional and life-changing place.